gray42/psr7-skeleton/docs/testing.md

 Everything is prepared to run mocked HTTP tests.

-You don't need external services like the [Postman](https://www.getpostman.com/), because now you're able to simulate requests yourself.
+You don't need external services like [Postman](https://www.getpostman.com/), because it's possible to simulate all requests yourself.

 Please have a look at these sample tests: